 July 19, 2017 - Adjust

-Inclusive recruitment: Removing hidden barriers for candidates with hidden disabilities.
+Inclusive recruitment: Removing hidden barriers for neurodiverse candidates.

 Employers may be missing out on hiring talented candidates because of hidden barriers in your recruitment processes.
 Often standardised testing and unclear wording can result in indirect disability discrimination.